Recent trade makes T-Mobile US Inc. (TMUS) Stock an appealing buy

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.30 percent of T-Mobile US Inc. shares are owned by insiders, and 42.60 percent are held by financial institutions.
-Katz Michael J., the President, MIX at T-Mobile US Inc. (TMUS) has sold 3,500 shares of firm on May 23 at a price of $140.93 against the total amount of $0.49 million.
-In another inside trade, SIEVERT G MICHAEL, President and CEO of T-Mobile US Inc. (NASDAQ:TMUS) sold 20,000 shares of the firm on May 12 for a total worth of $2.87 million at a price of $143.69.
-An inside trade which took place on May 11, President and CEO of T-Mobile US Inc. SIEVERT G MICHAEL sold 20,000 shares of firm against total price of $2.86 million at the cost of $142.81 per share.
+CLAURE RAUL MARCELO, the Director at T-Mobile US Inc. (TMUS) has sold 192,600 shares of firm on Jun 12 at a price of $130.01 against the total amount of $25.04 million.
+In another inside trade, Katz Michael J., President, MIX of T-Mobile US Inc. (NASDAQ:TMUS) sold 3,500 shares of the firm on May 23 for a total worth of $0.49 million at a price of $140.93.
+An inside trade which took place on May 12, President and CEO of T-Mobile US Inc. SIEVERT G MICHAEL sold 20,000 shares of firm against total price of $2.87 million at the cost of $143.69 per share.